 The San Antonio River Walk has been named by some as the American Venice.
 But instead of old world European charm, it has the sights, sounds and flavors of Native America, Old Mexico and the Wild West.

 A little more raw and edgy than Venice.

 Brightly colored umbrellas line the banks of the San Antonio River, as diners and merrymakers sit at tables underneath relishing in the festive spirit.

 Colorful, (and brightly lit at night), barges pass under arched stone bridges, which help you move from one side of the river to explore the many restaurants, bars and unique attractions.

 The shady cypress, oaks, and willows, give off a tropical, exotic aura.

 You naturally slip into a tranquil spirit as soon as you step down onto the river walk.

-It’s a perfect match to the cobble stone streets surrounding the historic Alamo on the street level just above (see this post for your visit to the Alamo).
+It’s a perfect match to the cobble stone streets surrounding the historic Alamo on the street level just above.

 The Hyatt Hotel provides a public walk through connecting the River Walk to the Alamo through a beautiful urban park lined with fountains.

 Mornings are a good time to see the main part of the River Walk, when the crowds are smaller and the light filters softly through the trees.